If, from a global perspective, urban society is moving from car-friendly to human-friendly urban

 Working through perspectives of both designers and “non-designers,” in this domain we explore the social and political locations of the designed urban environment, as well as collaborative and participatory design processes and ways of working that make both the process of planning and outcomes democratic.
 Likewise, these contributions acknowledge the different ways in which design always happens in a social, cultural and political context.

-Parametric Phenomenology is the bridge across objective and subjective data in Design Research.
+Parametric Phenomenology is the bridge across the subjective and objective dimensions of person-space dialogue.

 An exploratory domain for all musings of things architecture and its infinite intersections.